gamernetwork/ads-toolkit/README.md

 ads-toolkit
 ===========

-Toolkit for creating takeovers and ads for OpenX
+Toolkit for creating takeovers and ads